 I never considered filmmaking as a hobby, a profession, or in any form until 2005.
 It was then that I wrote, produced, directed, filmed, and edited a short film, The Passenger.
 It was a small project with merely a few friends gathered to help me turn my idea into reality.
 However, that little project was a huge influence on my life.
 Unfortunately, no, it didn't turn me into a feature film director, but it did prove to myself that I could turn a creative idea into something tangible.

 In 2006, I helped a friend shoot his own short film.
 Then, in 2007, I wrote a new, much longer script, Fire Lake (inspired by the Bob Seger song of the same name), which I hoped to turn into another short film.
 Sadly, I couldn't find enough interested, reliable people to fill out the cast of characters; therefore, filming of the project never happened.
 Nonetheless, it was a good experience that influenced my life.
 If I had not written Fire Lake, I don't think I would have rediscovered my passion for writing, nor would I have believed in my ability to write a story of over 10,000 words.
 Plus, all was not lost.
 Ten years later, the story foundations and characters of Fire Lake were used to write my first stage play, Railbird.

-As for my favorite movies, I'm usually attracted to Classic, Foreign, and Indie movies.
+As for my favorite films, I'm usually attracted to Classic, Foreign, and Indie movies.
 It's rare for a big-budget Hollywood movie to leave me feeling anything but disappointed.
 Regardless of when, where, or for how much money a film was made, I find there's nothing better than an intricate mystery, brimming with suspense.
-Hence, my favorite movie overall is Alfred Hitchcock's Rear Window, starring Jimmy Stewart and Grace Kelly.
+Hence, my overall favorite film is Alfred Hitchcock's Rear Window, starring Jimmy Stewart and Grace Kelly.